desimoto/risk-agent-mcp/README.md

 A Python-based Risk Agent leveraging Anthropic's Model Context Protocol (MCP) for secure integration with external tools like Experian's credit API.
 This agent assesses small business loan applications by reasoning over data, fetching credit scores, and flagging risks—ideal for financial services prototypes.

-Inspired by MCP's open standard for tool chaining, it uses the Llama Stack framework for Features (configurable for provider-agnostic inference).
+Inspired by MCP's open standard for tool chaining, it uses the FastMCP framework for Features (configurable for provider-agnostic inference).

 ## Features
 - **MCP-Enabled Tooling**: Registers a credit_check tool server for secure API calls (e.g., Experian proxy).